rockerroller/auto1-code-challenge/README.md

 All the components contained in the _components_ folder are global components (identity base).

-All the components contained in the _scenes_ folder are you main views, the ones who will be rendered by the routes of the `react-router`.
+All the components contained in the _scenes_ folder are the main views, the ones who will be rendered by the routes of the `react-router`.

 If a component is used twice or more times, it should be a global component, but if a component is used only once, it should be contained in its scope, for example: